 Their vinyl album New Tangles was released in October 2018 on the Tucson, AZ-based PIAPTK label, with the Matthies now backed by bassist Alanna Cassidy and guitarist Matt Lawson.
 The album was mastered by Frank Arkwright (Arcade Fire, The Smiths, Joy Division) at Abbey Road Studios in London, made famous by the Beatles.
 "The back cover photo was actually taken by me getting off of the Magical Mystery Tour bus in Liverpool, at the Strawberry Field stop," Dave Matthies told the Reader.
 "We lifted the font from the back Abbey Road cover for our back cover photo as well."

 The record was promoted nationally by Tiny Human in Seattle, WA, who has done publicity for Death Cab for Cutie, Lee Hazlewood, Laura Veirs, and others.
 100 copies were released on white vinyl, 100 yellow, and 100 purple copies.
+In early 2019, they played 13 dates all the way up the coast to Seattle and further north, in celebration of their SDMA nominations, including Best Rock Band.

 (Photo by Jens Ochlich, provided by the Gift Machine)